SchokiCoder/book_modern_c/src/2_typesnvars.md

 Long answer: Hell, no. Types exist so that every developer and the compiler know what exactly your plan regarding that variable is.
 Numbers are not all equal.
 Some are bigger or smaller than the average integer.
-If you just need to store a number within a range of 0 to 100 then there is really no issue most of the time with any kind of integer.
+If you just need to store a number within a range of 0 to 100, using just an `int` is fine, as it is in most cases.
 Now what happens if you need to store numbers as big as 2147483648?

 ```c
 int a = 2147483648;
 ```

-I compiled and ran this and "a" was actually -2147483648.
+I compiled and ran this, and "a" was actually -2147483648.
-This is because `int` does not support this value and so it had to endure an integer overflow.
-This means i added a value to "a" that is too high and as a result the variable flipped its value on the head.
+This is because `int` does not support this value, and so it had to endure an integer overflow.
+This means I added a value to "a" that is too high, and as a result the variable flipped its value on the head.
-This is because of the way integers are represented in memory and i will demonstrate it with an 8-bit value instead of an integer, because it has 32-bit in the case of my machine.
+This is because of the way integers are represented in memory, and I will demonstrate it with an 8-bit value instead of an integer, because ints have 32-bit in the case of my machine.

 ### Binary shenanigans